Art museum administrator connecting people to art and to each other.

 As a part of the museum’s 2019-2023 groundbreaking transformation, Charlie dramatically expanded and redesigned audience experiences with a community-centric, co-creation approach, providing platforms for underrepresented voices and avenues for community authorship of programs and events.

 Before this, Charlie served as the inaugural Director of Studio Programs at the Detroit Institute of Arts.
 He set the vision for the museum’s creative practices and oversaw and expanded a robust array of artmaking programs developed with and for audiences of all ages and abilities.
 He created the museum’s first public art program, partnering with communities and municipalities in the co-development of public murals and sculptures.
+Through this program, presentations to government bodies, and other efforts, he worked across southeast Michigan to help secure the passing of a tri-county millage that covers approximately 70% of the museum’s operating budget.

 Before museum leadership, he served as a public school art teacher for over a decade and was a member of the College for Creative Studies Art Education Advisory Council.